Peergos/Peergos/content/pages/api-old.md

 :   All requests should be sent using HTTPS.

 UTF-8 encoding
-:   Each string passed to and from the buddycloud API must be UTF-8
+:   Each string passed to and from the peergos API must be UTF-8
     encoded.
 (In the case of JSON set "Content-Type" to "application/json; charset=utf-8")